AlGepe/OmniSnippets_JS/docs/generalTips/trello/archive.rst

 Once every month, we do a cleanup to keep Trello information transparent — namely **archiving Trello**.
 How is it done?

-The Head of Calculatorians, Hania, goes through every list and **archives every card of calculator that is published and has all the final checks done** (FAQs and links).
+The Head of Calculatorians, Hania, goes through every list and **archives every card of a calculator that is published and has all the final checks done** (FAQs and links).
 The card disappears from the schedule.

 .. rubric:: What should a calculatorian do?